 However, each blossom has a slightly different meaning depending on its specific color.
 Make sure to take all symbolic factors into account before planning out a flower bed or bouquet that you want to communicate a certain message.

-Common Bellflower Colors and their Meaning & Symbolism
+Common Bellflower Colors and Their Meaning

 - Cream, which means thoughtfulness, grace, elegance, hope, and peace.